camtrees/camtrees.github.io/changelog/index.md

 ##### SQL Views
 ##### GitHub Actions
 ##### GitHub Images
-{% endcomment %}
+-->

 ## 2026-05-25
 ##### SQL Views
-- Moved the 'gis_map_view' column in the 'cam_sites' and 'cam_trees' SQL views to the first column so as to make easier the selection of Sites or Trees for map viewing
+- Moved the 'gis_map_view' column in the 'cam_sites' and 'cam_trees' SQL views to the first column so as to make it easier to select Sites or Trees for viewing on a map

 ##### CAMTREES Database Website
-- Create favicon.ico file
+- Created favicon's for both browsers and Apple specific devices
-- Move images directory inside the assets directory
+- Moved the images directory inside the assets directory
-- Number items in our ToDo list for easier viewing especially on phones
+- Numbered items in our ToDo list for easier viewing especially on phones

 ## 2026-05-24
 ##### CAMTREES Database Website
-- Kenster moved the content of his offline ToDo List into the website ToDo list
+- Moved the content of Kenster's offline ToDo List into the website's ToDo List page
 - Added initial content to the "Epicollect5 for Users" web page
 - Added initial content to the "DBeaver Access to SQL" web page

 ## 2026-05-23
 ##### CAMTREES Database Website
-- Using [Jekyll](https://jekyllrb.com) to author pages
+- Now using [Jekyll](https://jekyllrb.com) to author pages
-- Using [Just the Docs](https://just-the-docs.com) Jekyll template for all pages
+- Now using [Just the Docs](https://just-the-docs.com) Jekyll template for all pages
 - Created empty skeleton pages for the website
 - Added a version number to this page so we can detect if GitHub has rebuilt the site